paulhundal/gradle-build-parser/README.md

 ## Introduction

-Gradle AST Parser provides the capabilities to enforce rules on your build files without relying on regex.
+**GAT** provides the capabilities to enforce rules on your build files without relying on regex.
 The AST is built by the Groovy compiler (*this app does not support kotlin build files*) and is parsed based on a project configuration you define.